How to Buy and Install A Wall Mail Slot Mailbox

-Bursting forth with nostalgia, a door mail slot is installed through a front door while a wall mail slot is installed through a wall.
+Door Mounted – Bursting forth with nostalgia, a door mail slot mailbox can be installed through a front door (or garage door).

 An exterior mail slot cover (or lid) covers the mail slot so that the home remains insulated against the elements.
-USPS requires any horizontal mail slot to be hinged at the top and any vertical mail slot to be hinged on the opposite side from the door’s hinges (if mounted on a door).
+USPS mailbox guidelines require any horizontal mail slot to be hinged at the top and any vertical mail slot to be hinged on the opposite side from the door’s hinges (if mounted on a door).

-When the postal carrier walks up to the house, the mail carrier simply lifts the mail slot lid and inserts the mail.
-The mail passes through your door (or wall for wall mounted door slots) and lies securely on the inside of the home, either on the floor or in a mail slot collection box.
+When the postal carrier walks up to the house, the mail carrier simply lifts the lid on residential mail slots to insert the mail.
+The mail passes through your door (or wall for wall-mounted door slots) and lies securely on the inside of your home, either on the floor or in a mail slot collection box.

-While mail slots are only advisable for postal areas with walk up delivery, the advantages of these tried and true mail slot mailboxes are three-fold:
+While residential mail slots are only advisable for postal areas with walk-up delivery, the advantages of these through-wall and through-door slot mailboxes are three-fold:

-- First, they are often far more secure than non-locking post mount or wall mount mailboxes.
+- Residential mail slots are often far more secure than non-locking post mount or wall mount mailboxes.

-- And third, mail slots do not require the homeowner to exit their home to retrieve their mail.
+- Mail slots do not require the homeowner to exit their home to retrieve their mail.

-For disabled persons or elderly persons with mobility challenges, this third advantage of mail slot mailboxes is hands-down the most significant as their mail can be collected from the security and comfort of their home.
+For disabled persons or elderly persons with mobility challenges, this third advantage of mail slot mailboxes is hands-down the most significant, as their mail can be collected from the security and comfort of their homes.

-When shopping for residential mail slots, take time to consider these three factors:
+When buying residential mail slots, take time to consider these three factors:

 - Mail slot finish

-- Whether or not to accessorize your mail slot with an indoor collection box
+- Whether or not to accessorize with an indoor collection box

-Mail Slot Size – The size of your installed mail slot should be large enough to accommodate large envelopes, magazine subscriptions, or small parcels, and according to the USPS, the slot should be at least 1 ½” by 7”.
+The size of your installed mail slot should be large enough to accommodate large envelopes, magazine subscriptions, or small parcels, and according to the USPS mail slot requirements, the mail slot size should be at least 1 ½ by 7 inches in size.

-Mail Slot Finish – The finish of your mail slot should match or complement the finish of your door or wall hardware.
-For example, if you have a door entry hardware with a natural patina brass finish, consider selecting a brass mail slot with a natural patina brass finish or consider a high contrast to that brass finish to avoid finishes that clash.
+The finish of your mail slot should match or complement the finish of your door or wall hardware.
+For example, if you have door entry hardware with a natural patina brass finish, consider selecting a brass mail slot with a natural patina finish or consider a high contrast to that brass finish to avoid finishes that clash.

-Mail Slot Accessories – If having your mail scattered across a heavily trafficked floor area is a safety concern, an indoor mail collection box accessory or simple drop basket inside the home is advisable.
-Additionally, indoor mail collection accessories are also advised when the floor surface (such as soft wood flooring) can be easily damaged by the regular delivery of parcels or packages that might scratch or ding it.
+If having your mail scattered across a heavily trafficked floor area is a safety concern, an indoor mail collection box accessory or simple drop basket inside the home is advisable.
+Additionally, indoor mail collection accessories are recommended when the floor surface (such as softwood flooring) can be easily damaged by the regular delivery of parcels or packages that might scratch or ding it.